Kinodynamic Motion Planning for Collaborative Object Transportation by Multiple Mobile Manipulators: Motion Planning

 \subsubsection{Cost Function}

-For object transportation, we use normalized time parameter $c_t \in [0,1]$ to create a continuous reference trajectory $p_r(c_t)$ for the online motion planner.
-We select the time for traveling the path considering the operational velocity $v_{op}$ of the formation.
+The offline path planner generates a continuous time normalized reference trajectory $p_r(c_t),\ c_t \in [0,1]$ for the online motion planner.
+We select the time for traveling the path considering the formation's operational velocity $v_{op}$.
 The trajectory time has been fused with $p_r(c_t)$ to obtain reference trajectory $p_r(t)$.
-The predicted position and reference position for the CoM of the object is denoted as $p^k$ and $p_r^k(t) = [x,y]_r^k$ for the time step $k$.
-The tracking error vector $e_k$ is defined as
+The predicted and reference position for the CoM of the object is denoted as $p^k$ and $p_r^k(t) = [x,y]_r^k$ for the time step $k$.
+The tracking error vector $e_k$ is defined as $e^k = p^k - p_{r}^k$.

-The cost function for the reference trajectory tracking in Eqn. \eqref{tcf} comprises of two components: one is the weighted $(\mathbf{W_e})$ quadratic tracking error of the object CoM, and the other is the weighted $(\mathbf{W_u})$ quadratic control inputs to minimize the control efforts.